terraref/data-publication/README.md

 ## Status

-**May 11 2020**
+**July 02 2020**

-* A draft of the data and [README for Dryad](https://github.com/terraref/data-publication/blob/master/terraref-dryad.pdf) are available for review.
+* A draft of the data and [README for Dryad](https://github.com/terraref/data-publication/blob/master/terraref-dryad.pdf) have been submitted to Dryad for review.
-* The associated data paper to be submitted to Nature Scientific Data is being developed in the repository https://github.com/terraref/data-paper.
-Please contact David if you are interested in contributing to this effort.
+* A more descriptive data paper will be submitted to Nature Scientific Data.
+This is being developed in the repository https://github.com/terraref/data-paper.
+Please contribute there or contact David if you are interested in contributing to this effort.

+To cite this dataset:

+> LeBauer, D.S., Burnette, M.A., Demieville, J., Fahlgren, N., French, A.N., Garnett, R., Hu, Z., Huynh, K., Kooper, R., Li, Z., Maimaitijiang, M., Mao, J., Mockler, T.C., Morris, G.P., Newcomb, M., Ottman, M., Ozersky, P., Paheding, S., Pauli, D., Pless, R., Qin, W., Riemer, K., Rohde, G.S., Rooney, W.L., Sagan, V., Shakoor, N., Stylianou, A., Thorp, K., Ward, R., White, J.W., Willis, C.,  and Zender C.S.
+(2020).
+TERRA-REF, An Open Reference Data Set From High Resolution Genomics, Phenomics, and Imaging Sensors.
+Dryad Digital Repository. http://doi.org/10.5061/dryad.4b8gtht99

 ## Opt-in Co-authorship

 Co-authorship is intended to be inclusive.
 Contributions warranting co-authorship and further details about the TERRA REF authorship process are described here: https://docs.terraref.org/user-manual/manuscripts-and-authorship-guidelines

 Contributors should fill out this form to https://forms.gle/AJmBRothWuaPiRz38.

+Additional authors and contributions are welcome - we will update this as additional data are added in subsequent versions.

 ## Reviewing this manuscript